Generalized anxiety disorder and addiction do not have to be dealt with alone. Learn more here.

 At the end of the day, the path to treatment for co-occurring anxiety disorders and addiction means finding the courage to seek professional help.
 Overcoming a substance use disorder can feel like a daunting and isolated task, but it does not have to be.
 With the help of licensed therapists or mental health care professionals, you or your loved one can find a treatment plan and enter the path back to sobriety.

-Addiction treatment organizations like Blueprints for Recovery can help.
-At Blueprints for Recovery, we offer a robust range of addiction treatment services ranging from inpatient and outpatient programs to sober living arrangements and more.
+Addiction treatment organizations like The PAC Program can help.
+At The PAC Program, we offer a robust range of addiction treatment services ranging from inpatient and outpatient programs to sober living arrangements and more.
 With our help, you can overcome your addiction and manage the symptoms of your generalized anxiety disorder.
 Contact our staff today for more information and get the help you need!

 If you or a loved one needs help, please call us at